Common Pain Points for City Clerks and How Technology Can Help

 With Meeting Manager, clerks can create an agenda packet with an editor that was specifically designed with the needs of municipal clerks in mind.
 They can create agenda packets in minutes using drag-and- drop technology.
 And, about those last-minute changes?
 Clerks can modify and distribute the corrected agenda online in seconds.
 When the meeting is over, clerks can pull information from the agenda into the platform for meeting minutes.
 After making a few adjustments, meeting minutes can be ready for approval.
 The program also lets clerks send the approved version of the minutes to elected officials, the public or others using a single click.

 Clerks also devote much of their days to managing boards and commissions.
 Board Manager is an iCompass product that makes this process a snap.
 Board Manager provides a centralized online platform where citizens can identify upcoming vacancies, apply online and track the process without ever making a call to the municipal clerk.
 Once applicants have been approved, Board Manager seamlessly integrates with other programs to transfer names and titles to board agendas and minutes, saving the clerk even more time.

 If you’re ready to cut down by half the number of hours you or your clerk spends on preparing agendas, it’s time to check out Meeting Manager.
-Records Manager will get your records in proper order and keep them that way.
 Board Manager will drastically cut down on many of the calls about board and commission positions.
 The combination of these digital tools creates efficiency while reducing all of the common pain points that accompany the municipal clerk’s position.